5.4 Cooperatives

 When you eat a Sunkist orange or spread Land O’Lakes butter on your toast, you are consuming foods produced by cooperatives.
 A cooperative is a legal entity with several corporate features, such as limited liability, an unlimited life span, an elected board of directors, and an administrative staff.
 Member-owners pay annual fees to the cooperative and share in the profits, which are distributed to members in proportion to their contributions.
 Because they do not retain any profits, cooperatives are not subject to taxes.

-There are currently 2.6 million cooperatives with one billion members employing more than 12.5 million employees in more than 145 countries worldwide.4 Cooperatives operate in every industry, including agriculture, childcare, energy, financial services, food retailing and distribution, health care, insurance, housing, purchasing and shared services, and telecommunications, among others.
+As of 2014, there were 2.6 million cooperatives with one billion members employing more than 12.5 million employees in more than 145 countries worldwide.4 Cooperatives operate in every industry, including agriculture, childcare, energy, financial services, food retailing and distribution, health care, insurance, housing, purchasing and shared services, and telecommunications, among others.
 They range in size from large enterprises such as Fortune 500 companies to small local storefronts and fall into four distinct categories: consumer, producer, worker, and purchasing/shared services.

 Cooperatives are autonomous businesses owned and democratically controlled by their members—the people who buy their goods or use their services—not by investors.
 Unlike investor-owned businesses, cooperatives are organized solely to meet the needs of the member-owners, not to accumulate capital for investors.
 As democratically controlled businesses, many cooperatives practice the principle of “one member, one vote,” providing members with equal control over the cooperative.